realgeoffrey/knowledge/技术相关/gulp使用/README.md

     >
     >If shit happened, we should have to uninstall then install the problem plugins.
 2. gulp settings for tasks:[gulpfile.js](tools/gulpfile.js)

+    >BrowserSync is working with ajax.
+Blocking ajax will stop browserSync, such as Mock.js.
 3. handlebars settings for spritesmith(gulp plugin)

     1. [pc.handlebars](tools/pc.handlebars)